 Arizona is home to 22 national parks and attracts over 13 million people every year.
 Most national parks offer primitive and designated camping.
 Parashant, Lake Mead, and Grand Canyon offer some of the best hiking opportunities, challenging 4×4 trails, and camping.
 These are the most beautiful and pristine lands in America, and the rules vary from park to park.

 Organ Pipe Cactus

 The Bureau of Reclamation is responsible for many recreation areas throughout Arizona.
 Most areas are managed by the entities mentioned above.
 Arizona is home to two National Recreation Areas.
 Lake Mead National Recreation Area and Glen Canyon National Recreation Area.
-Both of which were created by Reclamation.
-These areas are under the jurisdiction of the National Park Service.
+Both were created by Reclamation and are under the jurisdiction of the National Park Service.

 To learn more about camping on the Bureau of Reclamation land in Arizona, CLICK HERE.